 Any time there is a change in your medical condition—whether you have just submitted your Social Security disability application or have already been approved for benefits, you are required to keep the Social Security Administration (SSA) informed.
 You will need to submit any new medical records to the SSA.

 Although you probably collected a great deal of medical evidence prior to submitting your initial disability application, chances are that several months will pass before you actually receive decision on your claim.
-Therefore, if your condition worsens or changes, you will have additional medical evidence to contribute to your application.
+Therefore, if your condition worsens or changes, you will have additional medical reports to contribute to your application.

 It is important to note that any evidence from new doctor appointments, tests, or treatments you undergo while your application is still in the initial review stage should be submitted to the SSA.
 Where you send your additional information to will vary depending on which stage of the application process you are going through.